 7.The Possible Benefits of Omega-3 Fatty Acids for Athletes

 In addition to the potential benefits seen in health conditions, one wonders how omega-3 fatty acids can benefit healthy people in order to support recovery and athletic performance.
 Well, this year a systematic review was conducted.

 In this trial, 32 papers were included involving both recreational and elite athletes.
 Numerous outcomes were evaluated including performance and recovery metrics.
 The end result, lower pro-inflammatory markers (like TNF-alpha) and consistent effects on nitric oxide response.
-Authors also found effects on reaction time, mood, cardiovascular dynamics (cyclists) and recovery.
-They did not find benefit for endurance, adaptation, muscle force, or lung function.
+The authors also found effects on reaction time, mood, cardiovascular dynamics (cyclists), and recovery.
+They did not find benefits for endurance, adaptation, muscle force, or lung function.

-Omega-3 fatty acids are a helpful, anti-inflammatory fats, produced by the body and found in numerous foods.
+Omega-3 fatty acids are helpful, anti-inflammatory fats, produced by the body and found in numerous foods.
 Generally, speaking the US diet is less conducive to omega-3 fatty acid ingestion and many people exist in a state of deficiency.
 Numerous health and athletic benefits have been implicated with omega-3 fatty acid use.
-Wild-caught fish, nuts, certain oils and vegetables are the best sources.
-When all else fails, enteric coated, burpless and frozen fish or the more environmentally friendly, non-fish-based supplements can be taken.
+Wild-caught fish, nuts, certain oils, and vegetables are the best sources.
+When all else fails, enteric-coated, burpless, and frozen fish or the more environmentally friendly, non-fish-based supplements can be taken.